Game Over (Sheff book): Reception

 The book had a mostly positive reception.
 Christopher Lehmann–Haupt of The New York Times wrote that the book is "irresistible ...
 Game Over tells a remarkable series of stories ...
 And maybe that is its hidden message.
 Maybe that is what makes it, at its best, almost as hypnotic as a successful video game."
 Alex Kozinsky of The Wall Street Journal called it "the bible of the videogame industry" and "ultimately less absorbing than Tetris, but not by much".
-Clarence Petersen of the Chicago Tribune called it "a cross between Barbarians at the Gate and The Soul of a New Machine".
+Clarence Petersen of the Chicago Tribune called it "a cross between Barbarians at the Gate and The Soul of a New Machine", while Steven L. Kent from that same newspaper, reviewing a later edition, described it as "an excellent read for anybody" and "the best look at Nintendo ever given to the public."
 People magazine said, "Writing with the playful pluck of Mario [...]
 Sheff unfolds an engrossing tale."
 Fellow technology historian Steven Levy said, "Mr. Sheff is comprehensive and instructive. ...
 Whoever those future billionaires are, they would do well to read this book."
 Alan Deutschman of Fortune said, "Finally, a book as provocative as its title, Game Over is a detailed, fascinating, and instructive case study".
 Deirdre McMurdy of Maclean's said, "Sheff painstakingly documents the history of Nintendo and its relentless rise to dominance of the global toy industry."
 Next Generation gave a positive review for the breadth, quality of research, and easy readability.
 It remarked that the one flaw is that the frequent detours from the Nintendo story give the reader the feeling that the book is an overview of gaming history in general with an unbalanced focus on Nintendo.
 It concluded, "Next Generation uses Game Over as a reference guide on a day-to-day basis, and we really can't give any higher recommendation than that."
+Publishers Weekly criticized the book as "overlong" and "overwhelmed by an excess of superfluous details and scene-setting".
+Similarly, William Leith from The Independent criticized Game Over for its abundance of anecdotal detail, stating that the book "would have been better at half the length.
+At a quarter of the length, it might even have been brilliant."

 Legacy

-The high level of interview access to major historical figures, which US Gamer described as "unprecedented" and making it "the definitive work", has been referenced by nearly all other subsequent books and articles about Nintendo's history.
+Game Over quickly gained a reputation as one of the best sources of information on Nintendo.
+In 1999, IGN described the book as a "constant reference point" for many publicists writing about video games, as well as "the ultimate Bible for a videogamer".
+In 2015, Jeremy Parish of US Gamer stated that Sheff's high level of interview access to major historical figures was "unprecedented (and unduplicated)".
+He described Game Over as "the definitive work" which has been referenced by nearly all other subsequent books and articles about Nintendo's history.